Manifold Approximation by Moving Least-Squares Projection (MMLS): Preliminaries

-\begin{Theorem} Let $f$ be a function in $C^{m+1}(\Omega)$ with an $h$-$\rho$-$\delta$ sample set.
-Then for fixed $\rho$ and $\delta$, there exists a fixed $k>0$, independent of $h$, such that the approximant given by equation \eqref{eq:basicMLS} is well conditioned for $\theta$ with a finite support of size $s =k h$.
+\begin{Theorem} Let $f$ be a function in $C^{m+1}(\Omega)$ with an $\hrho$ sample set.
+Then for fixed $\rho$ and $\delta$, there exists a fixed $k>0$, independent of $h$, such that the approximant given by equation \eqref{eq:basicMLS} is well conditioned (i.e., the least-squares matrix is invertible) for $\theta$ with a finite support of size $s =k h$.
 In addition, the approximant yields the following error bound: